digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-claims.rst

 following modules:

 - :ref:`Lifecycle.Rule <module-daml-finance-claims-lifecycle-rule-53980>`:
-  Rule to process a lifecycle event for instruments that are modelled using :doc:`On-the-Fly claims <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-on-ledger-vs-on-the-fly>`
+  Rule to process a lifecycle event for instruments that build a :doc:`Contingent Claims tree dynamically <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`.
 - :ref:`Util <module-daml-finance-claims-util-5254>`:
   Contains utility functions for claims, e.g., checking the content of a claim and converting the claim time